 Interest rates are highly sensitive to many factors, including governmental, monetary and tax policies, domestic and international economic and political considerations and other factors beyond the Partnership's control.
 The nature of the Partnership's investment in the tax-exempt mortgage revenue bonds and the debt financing used to finance these investments exposes the Partnership to financial risk due to fluctuations in market interest rates.
 The tax-exempt mortgage revenue bonds bear base interest at fixed rates and may additionally pay contingent interest which fluctuates based upon the cash flows of the underlying property.
-As of December 31, 2008, the weighted average base rate of the tax-exempt mortgage revenue bonds was 4.4%.
-Accordingly, the interest income generated by the tax-exempt mortgage revenue bonds is generally fixed, except to the extent the underlying properties generate enough excess cash flow to pay contingent interest.
+As of December 31, 2008, the weighted average base rate of the tax-exempt mortgage revenue bonds is generally fixed, except to the extent the underlying properties generate enough excess cash flow to pay contingent interest.
 Each of the bonds matures after 2011.

 Conversely, the interest rate on the Partnership's floating rate TOB facility fluctuates based on the SIFMA Index Rate, which resets weekly.
 Accordingly, the Partnership's cost of borrowing will increase as the SIFMA Index Rate increases.
 As of December 31, 2008, the Partnership had total debt financing outstanding on the TOB facility of \$76.6 million.
 The weighted average effective interest rate for 2008 on the debt indexed to the SIFMA rate was approximately 4.4%, including all fees.
 If the average SIFMA Index Rate, including fees, had increased or decreased by 100 basis points for the year ended December 31, 2008, the interest expense payments on this variable-rate debt financing would have increased or decreased by approximately \$766,000, respectively.
 In the event of a significant unfavorable fluctuation in interest rates, the Partnership may collapse each of its financing transactions by exercising the call feature of the respective bond securitization.
 The SIFMA Index Rate, net of any fees, ranged from 0.85% to 7.96% during the year ended December 31, 2008, while the base rates of the securitized tax-exempt mortgage revenue bonds range from 6.0% to 7.50% as of December 31, 2008.
-In the event that the SIFMA Index Rate rises dramatically and exceeds the base rate of the securitized tax-exempt mortgage revenue bonds, the trust holding the bonds would be collapsed as a result of insufficient interest from the underlying fixed-rate tax-exempt mortgage bond to service the floating rate senior interest obligations of the TOB facility.
-Upon collapse of the trust, the Company would have to either refinance or sell the tax-exempt mortgage revenue bonds.
+In the event that the SIFMA Index Rate rises dramatically and exceeds the base rate of the securitized tax-exempt mortgage revenue bonds, the trust holding the bonds would be collapsed as a result of insufficient interest from the underlying fixed-rate tax-exempt mortgage revenue bonds.
+A decrease in the net interest income earned through the structure of the securitizations would have to either refinance or sell the tax-exempt mortgage revenue bonds.
 A decrease in the net interest income earned through the structure of the securitizations would decrease cash available for distributions.